 American Studies Bachelor's Degree Concentration

-Earn Your Undergraduate Degree Through an American Studies Major
+Earn Your B.A.
+Degree Through an American Studies Concentration

 - American Literature I & II – An American Studies degree course covering a broad overview of the history of American Literature.

 - American History I & II – A comprehensive study of American History detailing early America through present day.

 - American Social Thought – An American Studies course examining the development of modern American social thought.

 - History of the American Presidency – An extensive study of American Presidents and the history of the American Presidency.

 The Liberal Studies degree offers a variety of concentrations man fields of study for adults wishing to finish or attain their bachelor’s degree.
 For more information about earning a college degree through online and distance learning based degrees Contact Marist College.